GET YOUR TOOLS SHARPENED IN 30 MINUTES OR LESS

 Some customers bring in entire kitchen sets.
 Others bring garage tools, mower blades, grooming equipment, or accumulated items they have been setting aside for months.

-The trailer setup allows sharpening to happen efficiently without needing customers to wait days for turnaround.
+The setup allows sharpening to happen efficiently without needing customers to wait days for turnaround.

 For many people, convenience matters just as much as the sharpening itself.